-11. From: Laura Cox To the Cabinet Member for Children and Education
+11. From: Laura Cox

 What are projected primary school numbers for Merton schools in the coming years?
 If numbers are projected to decline, what is the LA strategy to ensure that children continue to receive high quality and well funded primary education?